 Despite being frequently disregarded, Mn is vital to many physiological processes in humans.
 According to Chao et al. (2023), Mn is an essential mineral, with lower concentrations supporting sperm motility, fertilisation and the healthy operation of the human reproductive system.
 At the same time, conditions like skeletal deformities, poor glucose tolerance and even epilepsy may result from Mn deficiency (Li and Yang, 2018; Sande et al., 2023).
 Mo, a crucial micronutrient, is often overlooked in discussions on nutrition.
 Although uncommon, its shortage has serious health implications, particularly during crucial stages like pregnancy (Marini et al., 2023).
 Mo is involved in enzymatic reactions as well as human metabolism, and its deficiency can result in dangerous situations such as toxic sulphite (SO32-) buildup and central nervous system (CNS) malfunction (Johannes et al., 2022).
 With spinach exhibiting increased production and nutrition following treatment with Ecklonia maxima (brown seaweed) extract in conjugation with Mo, support for Mo biofortification is gaining momentum (La Bella et al., 2021).
 Although B is less well known, its importance in human health is incomprehensible.
 A deficiency of B can lead to various diseases, from hormonal imbalances to skeletal abnormalities and grown retardation.
 The realm of olericulture has increasingly acknowledged the potential of B. Tomatoes, for example, benefited from B fortification and showed improved nutritional characteristics, including lycopene and minerals like Ca (Alam et al., 2021).
-Ni has a well-established function in humans: it acts on the endocrine system and affects the release and regulation of endocrine hormones (Yang and Ma, 2021).
+Ni has a well-established function in humans; it acts on the endocrine system and affects the release and regulation of endocrine hormones (Yang and Ma, 2021).
 Ni deficiency results in decreased intrauterine development and reduced Fe absorption which indeed causes anaemia.
 It constitutes an important part of enzymes like urease, hydrogenase, acetyl-CoA synthase, Ni-superoxide dismutase and cis-trans isomerase (Begum et al., 2022).
 Last, but not the least, the essential electrolyte Cl has a variety of functions in digestion, neuronal transmission and cellular activities.
 Chloride (Cl-) enrichment has been successfully explored in the field of biofortification.
 For example, foliar spray of calcium chloride (CaCl2) on potato improved the nutritional value of tubers while maintaining their inherent characteristics (Coelho et al., 2021).
 Furthermore, snap beans exhibited increased nutraceutical qualities following magnesium chloride (MgCl2) treatment (Ciscomani-Larios et al., 2021).
 In conclusion, it is impossible to underestimate the importance of micronutrients, which are often overlooked in favour of macronutrients in discussions on conventional nutrition.
 Exploring and utilising the potential of biofortification is crucial as the world struggles with the dual challenges of malnutrition and food security.

 2.4 Factors affecting micronutrient availability in soil, and their application in vegetable crops